AnyPortal/AnyPortal/README.md

 - android api 29+ does not allow running binary directly
   - you can run custom cores (any version of v2ray, xray) with apk compiled with api target 28
   - play store always requires recent api targets, way over 28 now, so you can only use an embedded core with playstore apk
+- why do I need tun via root or system proxy on Android?
+  - there are apps actively detecting if you are using VPN

 ## License